usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `ca4451fc370761827696d51ed178862c`
 - :material-text: **Run description:** We produced two runs - one, by Terrier 3.0 Relevance Feedback and the other, by ranking the judged relevant documents above the other documents in the collection.
-Then, we fused these two runs using Z-fusion technique to produce this run. probability = 1/rank
+Then, we fused these two runs using Z-fusion technique to produce this run.

 ---
 #### ISIFuSAM